rust-lang/rust/README.md

     > adjusting the `prefix` option under `[install]`.
 Various other options are
     > also supported, and are documented in the config file.

-    When complete, `sudo ./x.py dist` will place several programs into `/usr/local/bin`: `rustc`, the Rust compiler, and `rustdoc`, the API-documentation tool.
+    When complete, `sudo ./x.py dist --install` will place several programs into `/usr/local/bin`: `rustc`, the Rust compiler, and `rustdoc`, the API-documentation tool.
 This install does not include [Cargo], Rust's package manager, which you may also want to build.